Josh Norman: Carolina Panthers (second stint)

-On December 26, 2022, the Carolina Panthers signed Norman to their practice squad.
+On December 26, 2022, the Panthers signed Norman to their practice squad.
 Norman played in the Panthers' final two games of the season, recording eight tackles.
-Carolina finished 7-10, second in the NFC South and one game behind division champion Tampa Bay.
+Carolina finished 7–10, second in the NFC South and one game behind division champion Tampa Bay.
 His practice squad contract with the team expired after the season on January 8, 2023.

+Buffalo Bills (second stint)

+On October 10, 2023, Norman was signed to the Bills practice squad.
+His contract expired when the team's season ended on January 21, 2024.